raiden-network/raiden/docs/rest_api.rst

 Introduction
 *************
-Raiden has a Restful API with URL endpoints corresponding to user-facing interaction allowed by a Raiden node.
-The endpoints accept and return JSON encoded objects.
-The api url path always contains the api version in order to differentiate queries to different API versions.
-All queries start with: ``/api/<version>/``
+The Raiden API is organized around REST and has resource-oriented URL endpoints that accept and return JSON-encoded responses.
+The Raiden API uses standard HTTP response codes and verbs.
+The Raiden RESTful API endpoints correspond to the interactions allowed by a Raiden node.
+The URL path always contains the API version as an integer.
+All endpoints start with ``/api/<version>/``